When can I apply for Housing?

 What is the deadline to apply for campus housing?

-We have an application priority deadline of May 1 for guaranteed space type preference.
-This means if you are a new, first-year student who completed their housing application prior to May 1, you will receive your preferred room type (private, semiprivate, etc).
+We have an application priority deadline of April 15 for guaranteed space type preference.
+This means if you are a new, first-year student who completed their housing application prior to April 15, we will make all possible attempts to assign you to your preferred room type (private, semiprivate, etc).
 We will, however, accept new completed housing applications on a rolling basis as space permits.
-At minimum, housing applications and non-refundable application fees are encouraged prior to your Navigate session date so that we can address any concerns or questions you have at your Navigate session.
+At minimum, housing applications and non-refundable application fees are encouraged prior to your SOAR session date so that we can address any concerns or questions you have at your SOAR session.

 Be advised that your LLC preference will override your room type preference, and that as a member of an LLC you will be placed in a room in that area that may not be the same type as your room type request.